nasosi/eumorphic/README.md

  2. Eliminate reference semantics both in the interface and the container backbone.
  3. Achieve high performance, beyond what polymorphic or type erasure dynamic dispatch can achieve.

-Points to be made:

-- We are not trying to address all the problems polymorphism is dealing with.
-Only those relating to dynamic heterogeneous containers.
+It should be noted that we are not trying to address all the use cases polymorphism is dealing with - only the cases relating to dynamic heterogeneous containers.

 ## Properties